UCSB-Library-Research-Data-Services/research-computing-data-docs/DOCS/PAGES/Deprecated_NEWS&EVENTS.md

 # Add Resources to the News And Events Page

+We are no longer using this page, but we keep it here for future reference if in need.

 ## Add Content
 - Go to Manage >> Content >> Add Content >> NewsEvents
 - Once the NewsEvent is added, you will be redirected to the Drupal Node.
 This is not navigatable by a user on the website, so you can ignore the formatting.
 To view it, visit the new News and Events Page.